ludovicmoncla/knowledge-graph-anomaly-detection/data/README.md

 ## `icews18/`

-ICEWS18 files used by the BERT + R-GCN training pipeline:
+ICEWS18 files used by the SERAD-KG training pipeline:

 - `entity2id.txt`: mapping from entity labels to integer identifiers;
 - `relation2id.txt`: mapping from relation labels to integer identifiers;